Star Axis: Background

-Charles Ross (born 1937) is known for conceptual sculpture that employs geometry, time, scientific concepts and natural processes to harness natural light and planetary motion in order to record and reveal optical, astronomical and perceptual phenomena.
+Charles Ross (born 1937) is known for conceptual sculpture that employs geometry, time, scientific concepts and natural processes.
+His art harnesses natural light and planetary motion in order to record and reveal optical, astronomical and perceptual phenomena.
 He initially studied physics and mathematics (BA, 1960) before turning to sculpture (MA, 1962) at University of California, Berkeley.
 As an artist, Ross emerged in the 1960s at the advent of minimalism and is considered a forerunner of "prism art."
-His bodies of work include installations in which he choreographs solar spectrum moving through architectural spaces by way of large prism sculptures that he fabricates; "Solar Burns", created by focusing sunlight through lenses onto wooden planks; paintings made with dynamite and powdered pigment; and "Star Maps."
+His bodies of work include: installations in which he choreographs solar spectrum moving through architectural spaces by way of large prism sculptures that he fabricates; "Solar Burns", created by focusing sunlight through lenses onto wooden planks; paintings made with dynamite and powdered pigment; and "Star Maps."

 Many of the artists associated with land art, including Ross, were involved with minimalist and conceptual art and had a connection to Virginia Dwan and the Dwan Gallery.
-Ross's professional relationship with Dwan began in 1967 and included exhibitions between 1968 and 1971 (when the gallery closed), their joint project, the Dwan Light Sanctuary (1996), and her longstanding financial support of Star Axis.
+Ross's professional relationship with Dwan began in 1967 and included: exhibitions between 1968 and 1971 (when the gallery closed); their joint project, the Dwan Light Sanctuary (1996); and her longstanding financial support of Star Axis.